SaschaC/mds_skills_hackathon/dff_space_skill/README.md

 ## Description

 **dff-space-skill** can query the [Exoplanet Catalogue](https://github.com/OpenExoplanetCatalogue/open_exoplanet_catalogue/) with natural language queries in English and German.
-The skill is based on a context-free feature grammar for English and German that parses the input queries and builds an query in Xpath format from them.
+The skill is based on a context-free feature grammar for English and German that parses the input queries and builds a query in Xpath format from them.
 For each query result, the dialogue agent asks if you want get more details on a specific planet.
 You can then pick a planet to receive a brief summary of its interesting features.

 ## Query Types